 Big Rebels: Rising 5th - 6th graders

 How do astronauts sleep?
 What is a black hole?
 Can we live on Mars?
 What is on the other side of the moon?
-Join us as we explore these questions during our space week!
-We will visit the planetarium, view space through telescopes, learn how astronauts eat and sleep, and more!
+Join us as we answer these questions during our space week!
+We will visit the planetarium, view space through telescopes, discover how astronauts eat and sleep, and more!

 Camp Type: Day Camp